COVID-19: UPDATE 19 October 2021

 - You should arrive on time and only ring the bell to come into the building at the time of your appointment, to enable distancing from other patients.

-If you have an appointment confirmed to attend, it will be scheduled at a time to minimise the likelihood of them meeting another patient in the building.
+If you have an appointment confirmed to attend, it will be scheduled to minimise the likelihood of meeting another patient in the building.
 Please arrive on time.
-Your osteopath will end the consultation promptly in order to assist you to leave the clinic before the next patient arrives, and to enable us to sanitise the clinic.
+Your osteopath will end the consultation promptly to help you leave the clinic before the next patient arrives and to enable us to sanitise the clinic.

 To discuss making an appointment, please send us an email with brief details of your symptoms and a contact number and we will call you back.: